BLOG

 Many professionals continue to perform at a high level while noticing that their thinking feels heavier, less flexible, or more effortful than it once did.
 This article explores the early cognitive phase of burnout, where judgment, attention, and tolerance for complexity begin to narrow under sustained responsibility, often long before emotional collapse or visible disengagement appear.

-Why Performance Reviews Can Quietly Contribute to Burnout
+How Performance Reviews Contribute to Burnout

 For many professionals, the effects of a performance review extend well beyond the meeting itself.
 This article examines how evaluation systems shape behaviour, trust, and professional judgment over time.